SaravanaNani/aws-learn/Practice - questions.md

 26. Which service builds the workflows that are required for human review of machine learning predictions?
 Ans: ```Amazon Augmented AI```

-27.A cloud architect wants Amazon S3 to monitor object access patterns.
+27. A cloud architect wants Amazon S3 to monitor object access patterns.
 Which storage class should they use?
 Ans: ```Amazon S3 Intelligent-Tiering```

 28. In the S3 Intelligent-Tiering storage class, Amazon S3 moves objects between a frequent access tier and an infrequent access tier.
 Which storage classes are used for these tiers?
 (Select TWO.)